 So, should we worry about inflation?
 As consumers, we might want to keep an eye on it.
 The steps we take to mitigate these risks would be on the short-term financial planning side of things, such as controlling expenses to save more surplus regularly to build a larger buffer.

 So as I celebrate my daughter’s fifth birthday next week, we’ll go for just one or two balloons this time; we can’t have a party anyway with the COVID restrictions.
 And I’ll let the shop do the balloon inflation job with the helium, so I don’t have the stress.
-Her university education fund, however, we’ll build up consistently, harnessing the power of markets and keeping it safe from the vagaries of prediction, fads and hubris.
-That’s a much more comfortable and reliable way to invest for what’s important.
+Her university education fund, however, we’ll build up consistently, harnessing the power of markets and keeping it safe from the vagaries of prediction, fads, and hubris.
+That’s a much more comfortable and reliable way to invest in what’s important.

 Disclaimer: While every reasonable care is taken to ensure the accuracy of information provided, no responsibility can be accepted for any loss or inconvenience caused by any error or omission.
-The ideas, suggestions, general principles, examples and other information presented are for reference only, and are not meant to be a substitute for professional investment advice.
-The information and opinions expressed herein are made in good faith and are based on sources believed to be reliable but no representation or warranty, express or implied, is made as to their accuracy, completeness or correctness.
-Expressions of opinions or estimates should neither be relied upon nor used in any way as indication of the future performance of any financial products, as prices of assets and currencies may go down as well as up and past performance should not be taken as indication of future performance.
+The ideas, suggestions, general principles, examples, and other information presented are for reference only and are not meant to be a substitute for professional investment advice.
+The information and opinions expressed herein are made in good faith and are based on sources believed to be reliable but no representation or warranty, express or implied, is made as to their accuracy, completeness, or correctness.
+Expressions of opinions or estimates should neither be relied upon nor used in any way as an indication of the future performance of any financial products, as prices of assets and currencies may go down as well as up and past performance should not be taken as an indication of future performance.
 The author and publisher shall have no liability for any loss or expense whatsoever relating to investment decisions made by the reader.